Why Kubernetes?

 Usage-based pricing

-Pay with Compute Credits for the resources you actually use.
+Pay for the Wodby Cloud resources you actually use.

 Wodby Cloud is the best fit when you want the Kubernetes workflow and managed stacks, but do not want to keep the cluster in your own cloud account or on your own server.
-See Wodby Cloud and Compute Credits pricing.
+See Wodby Cloud and Wodby Cloud pricing.

 Start with the Kubernetes path that fits your team

-Managed Kubernetes for cloud ownership, K3s for lower-cost self-hosting, or Wodby Cloud for the simplest managed start.
+Managed Kubernetes for cloud ownership, self-hosted Kubernetes for lower-cost single-server hosting, or Wodby Cloud for the simplest managed start.